Lutalyse Sterile SolutionThis page contains information on Lutalyse Sterile Solution for veterinary use.

 Treatment of “anestrous” mares which abort subsequent to 36 days of pregnancy may not result in return to estrus due to presence of functional endometrial cups.

-- Do not administer intravenously (I.V.) as this route might potentiate adverse reactions.
+- Do not administer intravenously (I.V.) as this route may potentiate adverse reactions.

 - No vial stopper should be entered more than 20 times.
 For this reason, the 100 mL bottle should only be used for cattle.
 The 30 mL bottle may be used for cattle, swine, or mares.